San Antonio Airport

 The San Antonio International Airport (SAT) is the primary airport serving the San Antonio metropolitan area and the 7th largest city in the United States of America.
 If you are a licensed police officer committed to providing safety and excellent customer service to the community and citizens who travel through the airport, then this is the position for you.
 We offer excellent training, great pay and benefits, and ample opportunities for advancement.

-Airport Security Operations consists of Airport Security Supervisors, Airport Security Officers and Contract Security Officers providing uniformed patrol and alarm response to the airport 24 hours a day.
+Airport Security Operations include Airport Security Supervisors, Airport Security Officers, and Contract Security Officers who provide uniformed patrol and alarm response at the airport around the clock.

-The division controls entry and exit into the Concourses, Airfield Operations Area, and Secured Areas of the Airport, provides assistance to uniformed Airport Police and Airport Fire and Rescue personnel, and manages the airport lost and found program.
+This division is responsible for controlling access to the Concourses, the Airfield Operations Area, and the Secured Areas of the airport.
+It also assists the uniformed Airport Police and Airport Fire and Rescue personnel and manages the airport’s lost and found program.

 Security Compliance performs as the liaison between the Airport and Fixed Base Operators and Tenants to ensure they are compliant with Airport Rules and Regulations and the Airport Security Program.